Fantomos/blog/_drafts/en/2024-06-09-miniconsole_part2.md

 _BLE packet received when button B is pressed_

 The most important part of this packet is the BLE attribute value, containing information about all the controller inputs.
-So, I filled an Excel document with the attribute value intercepted for each performed action and split it by byte.
-Note that to make it easier to reverse the protocol, I only do one action at a time.
-This way I am able to identify the purpose of each byte field in the BLE attribute value.
+So, I filled a document with the attribute value intercepted for each performed action and split it by byte.
+By making sure I always do only one action at a time, I am able to identify the purpose of each byte field in the BLE attribute value.
 Once all the packets captured, I deduced the following table :

 ![Table of packets for each action](xbox_parse_table.png){: w="1000" h="700"}